stefanhayden/stefanhayden.github.io/_posts/2024/2024-09-28-Frameland-A-Binary-Tale---upcoming-pixel-art-indie-RPG.md

 it has yet to come out and I don't like to promote stuff that has not come out but indie studios need more suport so here I am.
 [Add it to your wishlist](https://store.steampowered.com/app/2137750/Frameland_A_Binary_Tale/)!
 I can't wait to buy this day 1!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/T87JjxBXSng?si=VtJy-bGHHL4araFn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/T87JjxBXSng?si=VtJy-bGHHL4araFn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>